USER FEE FAQS for

 How much is the user fee at NPL?
 Are there different payment options?

 If you choose to pay for an entire year of service at NPL, the fee is $50.
-You may also pay $5/one month, $15/three months, $30/six months, or $45/nine months.
+You may also pay $5 per month, if that is easier for you.
 Payments may be made by cash, check, or VISA/MASTERCARD.

 Are other area libraries charging a user fee to PA residents without a ‘home library’?

 The Marysville-Rye Library charges $35/year.
-The Bloomfield Public Library charges $25/year.
-The Community Library of Western Perry County (in Blain) is not currently charging user fees.
+The Bloomfield Public Library and The Community Library of Western Perry County (in Blain) are not currently charging user fees.
 The Dauphin County Library System charges $60/year, and the Cumberland County Library System charges $60/year with the same payment options that we offer.

 Can more than one person in the same household use the same library card?